karabatov/goples/README.md

 # Goples

-Goples is a small Windows tray app that calls a Discord channel webhook when it detects that the specified process is running.
+Goples is a small Windows tray app that calls a Discord channel webhook when it detects that the specified program is running.

-It checks if the process is running once a minute, but only sends the message once while the process is continuously running.
-If you exit the process and start it again, it will send a new message.
+It checks once a minute if the program runs and only sends the message once as long as the program keeps running.
+If you exit the program and start it again, Goples will send a new message.

+Discord does not need to be open for this to work.

 ## Installation